ccarabine/coronavirusforum/readme/user_story_testing.md

 ### **Test 3 - Change password**
+User stories

-1.3 As a site user I can change my password so that I can stay secure
+- 1.3 As a site user I can change my password so that I can stay secure

 **Action**
 1. Navigate and click on Sign in